tokens-studio/sd-tailwindv4/readme.md

 A powerful, type-safe design token pipeline that transforms JSON design tokens into Tailwind v4 CSS using Style Dictionary.
 Built with TypeScript for enhanced developer experience and robust configuration management.

+> [!NOTE]
+> There are some patterns in the JSON format that don't align appropriately with the DTGC or expected Style Dictionary format.
+This is an exploration and experiment into what is possible and how tokens can be structured and processed.

 ## 🎯 Features

 - **🔷 TypeScript-First**: Fully typed configuration with IntelliSense support